ssm0318/adoor_ruby/README.md

 Default URL: http://localhost:3000/api/v1/

 ### Tips
--erase the cookies after sign out
+- erase the cookies after sign out
--try changing the id of answers/posts/etc in case of 500 errors
+- try changing the id of answers/posts/etc in case of 500 errors